 Remove the Lampshade and Bulb

 Unplug the lamp.
 Remove the lightbulb from the lamp.
-By hand, counter-clockwise unscrew the finial from the top in order to lift off the lampshade.
+Unscrew the finial from the top by hand, counterclockwise, in order to lift off the lampshade.

 Remove the Harp